Backend Python developer - Junior Python programmer

 The first 15-20 chapters of my Python programming course covers these topics.

 Git (Version Control)

 As a programmer you will have to be familiar with at least one Version Control system.
-These days Git is the most popular VCS together with one of the cloud-based Git hosting services such as GitHub, GitLab, and BitBucket.
+These days Git is the most popular VCS together with one of the cloud-based Git hosting services such as GitHub, GitLab, or BitBucket.

 Bug tracking system

-In most companies use some kind of a bug-tracking system, so you need to be familiar at least with the concept.
+Most companies use some kind of a bug-tracking system, so you need to be familiar at least with the concept.
 The various Git-hosting services each have their own system so you can learn and practice.

 SQL / No-SQL